mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/media.md

 : Specifies the `VideoPlayer`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

+{:id="VideoPlayer.Left" .number} *Left*
+: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="VideoPlayer.Source" .text .wo} *Source*
 : Sets the "path" to the video.
 Usually, this will be the name of the video file, which should be added in the Designer.

+{:id="VideoPlayer.Top" .number} *Top*
+: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="VideoPlayer.Visible" .boolean} *Visible*
 : Specifies whether the `VideoPlayer` should be visible on the screen.
 Value is `true`{:.logic.block}